dojo/cli-build-widget/README.md

 - `dev.config.js`: the configuration used during development.
 - `dist.config.js`: the production configuration.
 - `test.config.js`: the configuration used when running tests.
+- `template/custom-element.js`: A template that registers custom elements

 As already noted, the dojorc's `build-widget` options are moved to `config/build-widget/build-options.json` after ejecting.
 Further, the modes are specified using webpack's `env` flag (e.g., `--env.mode=dev`), defaulting to `dist`.
 You can run a build using webpack with: